 Natural colorants can be marvelous in soap!

 For a subtle, light green-beige color in your soap, you can use cucumber - skin, flesh, seeds and all.
-You can use this recipe with any soap recipe - or Create Your Own Soap Recipe.
-Just substitute well-pureed cucumber (get out that old blender!) for the water in your recipe.
-The cucumbers have so much water in them as it is, you can use up to 100% cucumber in exchange of the water.
+You can use this recipe with any soap recipe - or create your own soap recipe.
+Just substitute well-pureed cucumber for the water in your recipe.
+The cucumbers have so much water in them as it is, you can use up to 100% cucumber in exchange for the water.
 The skin is what gives the soap its color, so if you want more color to the soap, add in a higher ratio of skin to the liquid. (i.e. two or three cucumbers worth of skin, but just one cucumber worth of insides.)

-Here's the recipe I used for this batch.
-(Be sure to run your recipe through a lye calculator if you change the size or oils!)
+Here's the recipe that was used for this batch.
+Be sure to run your recipe through a lye calculator if you change the size or oils.

 Makes two pounds of soap

 - 7.5 oz. olive oil